Home | Contact Us | People-Finder | A-Z Index

 Ceramics

 The ceramics program provides a dynamic environment for the artistic growth and development of the student through a thoughtful and challenging inquiry of both materials and meaning.
-Faculty are distinguished studio professionals offering an extensive curriculum in all aspects of ceramics, and work with students to help inspire their own unique expression.
+Faculty are distinguished studio professionals who offer an extensive curriculum in all aspects of ceramics and work with students to help inspire their own unique expression.
 Spacious, well-equipped studios provide excellent facilities for fabrication, glazing, and all methods of firing.
 Frequent trips to museums, artists' studios, historical and industrial sites complement the curriculum.

 The graphic design option offers courses that range from the historically based to the technologically advanced.
 Emphasis is placed on the exploration of how visual communications are accomplished, through discussions of communication theory and contemporary practice.
-Facilities include state-of-the art computer labs, with high resolution printers, scanners, and a high-speed Internet connection, as well as a letterpress type lab, and generous studio space for majors.
-Graduates go on to successful careers in many areas of design, including web-page design, multi-media interactive design, and publishing.
+Facilities include state-of-the art computer labs, with high-resolution printers, scanners, and a high-speed Internet connection, as well as a letterpress type lab and generous studio space for majors.
+Graduates go on to successful careers in many areas of design, including web design, multimedia interactive design, and publishing.

 Painting